Course Environment Setup

 If the output indicates there is a newer version, run this command to update it:

 Great!
-With the prerequisites in place, let’s explore Liferay Workspaces and set up your Liferay environment.
+With the prerequisites in place, let’s set up your Liferay environment.

 Setting Up the Clarity Workspace